One World Trade Center: Original building (1971–2001)

-By 9:59 a.m.
-(EDT), the South Tower collapsed after burning for approximately 56 minutes.
+At 8:46 a.m.
+(EDT) on September 11, 2001, five hijackers affiliated with al-Qaeda crashed American Airlines Flight 11 into the northern facade of the North Tower.
 After burning for 102 minutes, the North Tower collapsed due to structural failure at 10:28 a.m.
 (EDT).
-When the North Tower collapsed, debris fell on the nearby 7 World Trade Center, damaging it and starting fires.
-The fires burned for hours, compromising the building's structural integrity.
-Seven World Trade Center collapsed at 5:21 p.m.
+When the North Tower collapsed, debris fell on the nearby 7 World Trade Center, which caught fire and collapsed at 5:21 p.m.
 (EDT).

-Together with a simultaneous attack on the Pentagon in Arlington, Virginia, and a failed plane hijacking that resulted in a plane crash in Shanksville, Pennsylvania, the attacks resulted in the deaths of 2,996 people (2,507 civilians, 343 firefighters, 72 law enforcement officers, 55 military personnel, and the 19 hijackers).
-More than 90% of the workers and visitors who died in the towers had been at or above the points of impact.
-In the North Tower, 1,355 people at or above the point of impact were trapped, and died of smoke inhalation, fell, jumped from the tower to escape the smoke and flames, or were killed when the building eventually collapsed.
-One stairwell in the South Tower, Stairwell A, somehow avoided complete destruction, unlike the rest of the building.
-When Flight 11 hit, all three staircases in the North Tower above the impact zone were destroyed, thus making it impossible for anyone above the impact zone to escape.
-107 people below the point of impact also died.
+Together with a simultaneous attack on the Pentagon in Arlington, Virginia, and a passenger revolt that resulted in a plane crash in Shanksville, Pennsylvania, the attacks resulted in the deaths of 2,996 people (2,507 civilians, 343 firefighters, 72 law enforcement officers, 55 military personnel, and the 19 hijackers).